 Lee McCann, Physics student

-If you’re thinking about undergraduate study, our Adult Information Service offers advice on coming to university as a mature student.
+If you’re thinking about undergraduate study, our Mature Student Adviser offers advice on coming to university as a mature student.
 We understand that mature students have a lot to consider before deciding to return to education.
 We can help you with entry information and advice on student finance and career progression.
 Use the contact details on this page to get in touch with us.